katekeiroz-dev/motherland-ONG/README.md

 # motherland-ONG
 A personal project for a fictional ONG , that will help connecting women and mothers .
-I've created it to practice a bit more JS vanilla
+I've created it to practice a bit more JS vanilla.
+.